 Associate's Degrees in Applied Science: Program Overviews

-This article discusses associate's degree programs in applied science.
-See program options along with educational prerequisites, coursework and popular career options.
+Learn about associate's degree programs in applied science.
+Find out about program options along with educational prerequisites, coursework and popular career options.

 Applied science programs refer to fields wherein scientific knowledge is applied technically to solve problems.
 These 2-year applied science associate's degree programs are designed for students who want to prepare for a specific career, and candidates are taught how to apply their knowledge in the workplace.
 Most applied science degree programs are related to engineering, computers technology or medical technology.

 Applied science degree programs generally place heavy emphasis on science and technical courses and are designed for students who have clearly defined career goals.
-For instance, graduates of Associate in Applied Science degree programs are prepared for specific technical roles in specialized fields that include radiology, engineering tehnology and medical care.
-Since Associate of Applied Science degree programs are often designed as terminal degrees that prepare graduates for immediate entry into the workforce, they may not transfer into a bachelor's degree program at a 4-year school.
+For instance, graduates of Associate in Applied Science degree programs are prepared for specific technical roles in specialized fields that include radiology, engineering technology and medical care.
+Since Associate of Applied Science degree programs are often designed as terminal degrees that prepare graduates for immediate entry into the workforce, they may not transfer into bachelor's degree programs at 4-year schools.
 Common fields available as Associate of Applied Science programs include:

 - Business technology